electricimp/cordova-plugin-blinkup/README.md

 Integrate your application with this plugin directly from the command line using `cordova plugin add cordova-plugin-blinkup`.

-A sample Cordova app that demonstrates how to integrate the plugin can be found at https://github.com/Macadamian/Cordova-BlinkUpSample.

 ## Table of Contents

 **[Installation](#installation)**<br>